Authorities ID Pedestrian Struck, Killed By Camden County Police Car, AG Says

 Zandra Baez of Camden was pronounced dead shortly after the collision on June 9, according to state Attorney General Gurbir S. Grewal.

-Grewal said his office is investigating the crash, which is normal stage protocol when a police officer is involved.
+Grewal previously said his office was investigating the crash, which is normal state protocol when a police officer is involved in a deadly incident.

-The police officer who was driving the police vehicle that struck Baez has been identified as Officer Kevin Randolph Gilbert Jr. of the Camden County Metro Police Department, Grewal said on Thursday.
+The patrol officer driving the police vehicle that struck Baez was identified as Officer Kevin Randolph Gilbert Jr. of the Camden County Metro Police Department, Grewal said on Thursday.

 The patrol car reportedly struck Baez, who was crossing Mount Ephraim Avenue at Woodlynne Avenue, the Attorney General said